 It is possible that molecular processes triggered by immune activation exacerbate the molecular deficits caused by mutations in the TSC genes.

 Additionally, we have also studied in mice the mechanisms responsible for cognitive deficits in TSC.
-We found that Tsc mutant mice have disruptions in protein translation mechanisms that lead to abnormal synaptic plasticity.
-Remarkably, an FDA approved drug (rapamycin), that targets the biochemical deficits of the Tsc mice, reverses the plasticity and cognitive deficits of these mice, even when treatments are started in adults.
+We found that Tsc2 mutant mice have disruptions in protein translation mechanisms that lead to abnormal synaptic plasticity.
+Remarkably, an FDA approved drug (rapamycin), that targets the biochemical deficits of the Tsc2 mice, reverses the plasticity and cognitive deficits of these mice, even when treatments are started in adults.
 Currently, there are studies on going to determine if the same treatment is effective in TSC patients.